pedro-mass/BalanceTrackerV1/README.md

 ## ToDo
-- make the login page work
-  - using redux
 - add router
 - create second route to Balance display page (can just be holder text)
   - be able to login